Enip-OIXth/Pinerig-Documentation/manual/test.rst

        The output of this line has no spaces at the beginning.

-This is a sentence with a ciration [Ref]_.
-..
-[Ref] Book or article reference, URL or whatever.

 .. |name| replace:: replacement *text*

 This is a sentence with a footnote reference [#f1]_.
 And also [#f2]_.